DulanDhanush/SlotMachine/README.md

 https://www.linkedin.com/in/dulan-dhanush-b76a44300

 📄 License
-This project is open-source and free to use under the MIT License.
+This project is licensed under the MIT License.